-A real-life episode of volcanic activity that ends in a volcanic disaster can usually take hours, days or weeks.
-But because 525 Earth Girl Volcano is a casual game we compress the duration of each action cycle of volcanic activity to between three and five minutes.
+A real-life episode of volcanic activity that ends in a volcanic disaster can usually take hours, days, or weeks.
+But because Earth Girl Volcano is a casual game we compress the duration of each action cycle of volcanic activity to between 3 and 5 min.
 Everything unfolds very rapidly and demands full attention and swift action.
-One of the results of staging the action in such a compressed way is the feeling of stress by the player, too many things happen at the same time and too many things need to be taken care of.
-The pressure, the uncertainty and the overload experienced by the player at this stage bring the experience close to what an emergency evacuation manager might feel in a real emergency situation.
+One of the results of staging the action in such a compressed way is the feeling of stress by the player.
+Too many things happen at the same time, and too many things need to be taken care of.
+The pressure, the uncertainty, and the overload experienced by the player at this stage bring the experience close to what an emergency evacuation manager might feel in a real emergency situation.
 Once again in the game the staging of the action is designed to provoke in the player an emotional connection with the moment, with the act of trying to save a community from a volcanic disaster.

-The experience of playing for the first time a single location in the Earth Girl Volcano interactive game can take an average of 8-15 minutes depending on how much time a player, or a group of players, spends in the Market and exploring the location before triggering the volcanic activity (Fig. 13).
+The experience of playing for the first time a single location in the Earth Girl Volcano interactive game can take an average of 8-15 min depending on how much time a player, or a group of players, spends in the market and exploring the location before triggering the volcanic activity.
+We conducted playability testing with volunteer students or interns at the Nanyang Technological University in Singapore, and one of our key on-site testing locations was at Malapoa College in the city of Port Vila, in Vanuatu, a nation with a high density of active volcanoes (Fig. 13).